Ultimate North East India Travel Guide and North East India itinerary

 Living Root Bridges in Cherrapunji

 The dramatic root bridges found in Cerrapunji, built by the Khasi people are quite a sight to behold.
 We can assure you that the steep trek and c.
-3000 steps to view the double-decker bridge is utterly worth the strain and if you have time, you should definitely spend a couple of extra days in Nongriat to explore the beautiful lush area of waterfalls and rock pools.
+3000 steps to view the double-decker bridge is utterly worth the strain on your body, and if you have time, you should definitely spend a couple of extra days in Nongriat to explore the beautiful lush area of waterfalls and rock pools.

 Umngot River in Dawki